Mistarin/SafeLauncher/README.md

 ### Method 1: AppImage (Recommended)

-SafeLauncher is distributed as a standalone, zero-dependency AppImage containing Python, PyQt6, and all core dependencies.
+The AppImage bundles SafeLauncher and its Python dependencies.
+Firejail and your chosen compatibility runner still need to be installed on the host.

 1. Download the latest `SafeLauncher-x86_64.AppImage` from the releases page.
 2. Grant execution permissions: